hassanAlAwwadi/AFP-Spreadsheet/report.md

 We were able to support the following features of a spreadsheet:

-- Raw data input (For example, just a number "42")
+- Raw data input (For example, just the number "42")
 - Reference based information - Both absolute and relative.
 Absolute reference points to an exact location in our spreadsheet, whereas a relative reference points to a cell based on the cell that we write this formula in
 - Basic arithmetic operations